Chapter 1

 Use SwiftUI for Your Next Project

-Though SwiftUI is still new to most developers, now is the right time to learn and incorporate the framework into your new project.
-Along with the release of Xcode 13, Apple has made the SwiftUI framework more stable and feature-rich.
-If you have some personal projects or side projects for personal use or at work, there is no reason why you shouldn't try out SwiftUI.
+Whenever a new framework is released, developers often wonder whether it's ready for their next project or if they should wait a little longer.
+Although SwiftUI is still new to some developers, now is the right time to learn and incorporate it into your new projects.
+With the release of Xcode 26, Apple has made the SwiftUI framework more stable and feature-rich.
+If you have personal or side projects for personal use or work, there's no reason why you shouldn't try out SwiftUI.

 To access the full content and the complete source code, please get your copy at https://www.appcoda.com/swiftui.